TBV Radar SLAM -- trust but verify loop candidates

 \subsubsection{Alignment measure}

 We extract the following alignment measures between each pair of scans:

 The joint entropy ($H_j$) and separate entropy ($H_s$) are average per-point differential entropies, extracted from point cloud pairs of radar peak detections ($\mathcal{P}^q,\mathcal{P}^{c}$).
+Average per-point entropy is a measure of point cloud \textit{crispness} -- lower crispness following registration indicates misalignment.
 These metrics are described in-depth in~\cite{ADOLFSSON2022104136}.
 We complement these measures with a measure of overlap $H_o$: ($H_{overlap}$), defined as the portion of peaks in $\mathcal{P}^q$ or $\mathcal{P}^{c}$ with a neighboring point within the radius $r$ in the other point cloud.

 In this work, we combine these CorAl measures with additional ones, extracted from ($\mathcal{M}^q,\mathcal{M}^{c}$), i.e. from pairs of scans represented as oriented surface points.
 The measures are obtained from the registration cost(Eq.~\ref{eq:scan_to_multikeyframes}), but with a single keyframe and with the point-to-line cost function ($g_{P2L}$~\cite{cfear_journal}).
 Note that these measures are already computed during the final iteration of the registration, and this step brings little computational overhead.
 Specifically, from Eq.~\ref{eq:scan_to_multikeyframes} we reuse $C_f$: $f(\mathcal{M}^q, \mathcal{M}^{c},\mathbf{x}^{q,c}$), the number of correspondences (overlap) $C_o$: $|\mathcal{C}_{corr}|$, and average surface point set size $C_{a}$: $1/2(|\mathcal{M}^q| + |\mathcal{M}^{c}|)$.
-The intuition of combining these quality measures is that the CorAl measures (which use small-region data association) are specialized in detecting small errors whereas the \textit{CFEAR measures} are more suitable for larger alignment errors.
+The intuition of combining these quality measures is that the CorAl measures (which use small-region data association) are specialized in detecting small errors whereas the CFEAR measures are more suitable for larger alignment errors.
 We refer to~\cite{ADOLFSSON2022104136} for details.